dbystrova/GJAM_clust/README.md

 Firstly, we describe the initial GJAM model and then describe how to specify the parameters for the prior.
 Full description of the GJAM model is provided in the GJAM package documentation and [vignette](https://cran.r-project.org/web/packages/gjam/vignettes/gjamVignette.html)

-Dimension reduction in GJAM model was proposed by \[Taylor et el 2018\].
+Dimension reduction in GJAM model was proposed by \[1\].
 Dimension reduction is used in two ways:

 -   When dataset contains more species than can be fitted given sample size *n*.
 -   When the number of species *S* is too large.